department-of-veterans-affairs/va-digital-services-platform-docs/content/03-defining-the-project/03-from-insights-to-a-project-plan.md

 ---
-title: Transforming Research Insights in a Project Plan
+title: Transforming Research Insights Into a Project Plan
 label: From Insights to a Project Plan
 ---
 Now that your team has a strong understanding of your users’ needs, you can combine those insights with the your organization's business requirements to define project goals.